Jesper Crusebjörn

-Jesper Ingevald Crusebjörn (24 July 1843 - 24 June 1904) was a Swedish politician and officer of the Swedish Army, eventually attaining the rank of lieutenant general.
+Lieutenant General Jesper Ingevald Crusebjörn (12 July 1843 – 24 June 1904) was a Swedish Army officer and politician.
+He served as minister for war (1899–1903) and as governor of Västerbotten County (1891–1904).

-Life
+Early life

+Crusebjörn was born on 12 July 1843 at Avinge in Grödinge socken, Botkyrka Municipality, Stockholm County, Sweden, the son of the court squire (hovjunkare) Frans Adolf Crusebjörn and Lovisa Magdalena Fougt.

+He attended Strängnäs Higher General Secondary School in Strängnäs from the autumn term of 1855 until the spring term of 1862, and enrolled at Uppsala University on 26 May 1862.
+On 8 September 1862, he was appointed an unpaid furir in the Västmanland Regiment.
+In 1863, he advanced through the ranks in the Second Life Guards and, on 26 October of that year, passed his officer’s examination.

+Career

-He was the son of Frans Crusebjörn and Lovisa Fougt.
-He became an officer in the Swedish Army in 1863 and was attached to the general staff and teacher at the Swedish National War College from 1872 to 1882.
+Crusebjörn was attached to the general staff and teacher at the Swedish National War College from 1872 to 1882.
 By 1883 he had been promoted to major and in 1888 he was promoted to lieutenant-colonel and took charge of Jämtland Ranger Corps (I 23).
 He was promoted again three years later to colonel.
 At the same time he became county governor of Västerbotten County.
 Making major general by 1899, he was also appointed Minister for War, a position he held from 1899 to 1903, during which he enforced the construction of Boden Fortress and was promoted to lieutenant general (1901).
 He was also a member of the Royal Swedish Academy of War Sciences.

-Private life
+Personal life

-He married Augusta Bahrman in 1873.
+On 31 July 1873 at Lövstalund in Grödinge socken Crusebjörn married Augusta Georgina Bahrman (born 23 July 1850), the daughter of stadsmäklaren Göran Napoleon Bahrman in Stockholm.

 His daughter Cecilia Crusebjörn (1878–1966), married Major Wiktor Unander on 5 May 1905 in Vienna, Austria.

+Death

+Crusebjörn died on 24 June 1904 in Umeå, Sweden.